Structured Assessment of Violence Risk in Youth (SAVRY) live online training

 This workshop is designed for professionals (or in-training professionals) who may work with young people at risk of violence, or who are likely to do so in the future.

-This is likely to include psychologists, psychiatrists, Youth Offending Team Officers/key workers, nurses, social workers, occupational therapists, speech and language therapists, Police Officers, other types of therapist, and those in professional training in these roles.
+This is likely to include, but is not limited to, psychologists (including trainees or assistants where under supervision), psychiatrists, Youth Offending Team Officers/workers, nurses, social workers, occupational therapists, speech and language therapists, Police Officers, other types of therapist, and those in professional training in these roles.

 Venue